ngnam/sod/Readme.md

 # StoreOrder Web API

-* A project case-study for restaurent
+* A project case-study for restaurent - nguyenvannam

 # Contributors